Prehistory

 Thithanu - the World City

-The Buyanupithar Dynasty was based in northern Rho-Jashun in their consolidated capital of Thithanu, close by the grand Mount Thuma with the immense Uthumpon River flowing around three sides.
-Due to the abundance of water from myriad small rivers and underground springs seeking out the Uthumpon River, Thithanu became the first known city dominated by an extensive canal system.
+The Buyanupithar Dynasty was based in northern Rho-Jashun, with its consolidated capital at Thithanu, close to the grand Mount Thuma, with the immense Uthumpon River flowing around three sides.
+Due to the abundance of water from myriad small rivers and underground springs flowing into the Uthumpon River, Thithanu became the first known city to be dominated by an extensive canal system.
 (Bhampay on Statos-Vey had yet to divert the Siana River through the city).
-With Mount Thuma forming a dramatic backdrop to the north and the Uthumpon River creating the south, west and eastern boundaries, Thithanu became the largest metropolis on Anu, and an extensive road system converged on it from all sides.
+With Mount Thuma forming a dramatic backdrop to the north and the Uthumpon River defining the south, west, and east, Thithanu became the largest metropolis on Anu, and an extensive road system converged on it from all sides.
 Not until the Living Mountains of the Koru during the Secondary Epoch were larger urban populations brought so closely together.
 This mighty urban centre would remain the capital throughout the Buyanupithar, Midin and Muraharoma Dynasties.
-Its name was a derivation of the words World City in the language of the time.
+Its name was derived from the term ‘World City’ in the language of the time.
 It supported an immense population, saw many events, nurtured cultural and historical innovations, and authored innumerable masterpieces.
 Among many other recorded wonders, at this height, there were one hundred ‘North Towers’ encircling the southern surround of Mount Thuma.

 This Primary Epoch Icon is based on a most-ancient emblem recovered from the Mount Midin Amassment.
 It is estimated the original image dates from early in the Buyanupithar Dynasty.
 It shows a stylized Uthumpon flowing in its original course to the city's south.
 It is in the foreground, with Mount Thuma rising to the north behind it.
 The mountain is presented in an idealized form.
 The city appears as a series of perfect structures at the mountain's base.
 It is unknown whether these shapes had a specific symbolic significance at the time.
 This Icon can now Summon because it is a vital nursery for the first significant associations of Masters dwelling there.
 For centuries, they continued their work in the shadow of Mount Thuma before the Menem Priesthood drove them out.